Nişancı Ahmed Pasha: Early life

+He was of Turkish origin.
 His family was from Alaiye (now Alanya in Antalya Province, Turkey), but Ahmed was born in Söke (in Aydın Province, Turkey) to his father Cafer.
 One of his uncles was a vizier.
 He was appointed as the chief stableman (imrahor).
 In 1738, he was promoted to be the governor of Aydın Province.
 In 1742, he returned to Constantinople, the capital.
 He was appointed as the nişancı (one of the highest bureaucratic posts).
 Soon afterwards, he was promoted to be the grand vizier on 23 June 1740.

 He was sometimes called Kör Vezir ("blind vizier") because he was somewhat cross-eyed.

 As Grand Vizier

-His term in the office was one of the few periods of peace in the history of the Ottoman Empire, as the war against the Habsburg monarchy and the Russian Empire had just ended and Nader Shah of Persia was occupied in Transoxiana and Daghestan.
+His term in the office was one of the few periods of peace in the history of the Ottoman Empire, as the war against the Habsburg monarchy and the Russian Empire had just ended and Nader Shah, Shah of Persia, was occupied in Transoxiana and Daghestan.
 Despite the favorable conditions, Ahmed Pasha was unable to take advantage of the political state of peace and failed to follow his intended program of recovery and reform.
 Meanwhile, he was accused of dishonesty and indifference to state affairs.
 He was dismissed from the post on 21 April 1742 and was replaced by the more experienced Hekimoğlu Ali Pasha, who had already once served a term as grand vizier 10 years ago.